FidelusAleksander/ghcertified/content/questions/actions/question-016.md

 ---
-question: "How do You access matrix variables in a matrix strategy job?"
+question: "How do you access matrix variables in a matrix strategy job?"
 archetype: "questions"
 title: "Question 016"
 draft: false